VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 * Iteration 1: This approach used the [Parallel.ForEach][pforeach] method with a custom partitioning scheme to assign messages to partitions and to set an upper bound on the degree of parallelism.
 This approach used synchronous Windows Azure Service Bus API calls to publish the messages.
 * Iteration 2: This approach used some asynchronous API calls.
 This approach required the use of custom semaphore-based throttling to handle the asynchronous callbacks correctly.
-* Iteration 3: This approach uses dynamic throttling that takes into account the transient failures that indicate to many messages are being sent in a partition.
+* Iteration 3: This approach uses dynamic throttling that takes into account the transient failures that indicate too many messages are being sent to a specific topic.
 This approach uses more asynchronous Windows Azure Service Bus API calls.

 > **JanaPersona:** We adopted the same dynamic throttling approach in
 > the SubscriptionReceiver and SessionSubscriptionReceiver classes when